Gurge44/customized-wordle/README.md

 - Restart easily as many times as you want (+ option to Auto-Restart after correct guesses)
 - No limitations in any way, feel free to use the source code, but if you do, I would be happy if you at least mentioned my name.
 Thanks!

-## HOW TO USE - INSTALLATION GUIDE
+## HOW TO EDIT THE CODE YOURSELF AND DEBUG IT
 - Download the "customized-wordle-vX.X.X.zip" file under the latest release
 - Make a new folder and put all downloaded files in there
 - Open that folder in Visual Studio Code